 Anything You're Looking For?

-Sepsis Alliance is hosting its 6th annual Sepsis Heroes, the organization’s annual fundraising gala, on September 14, 2017 in New York City.
-The event, timed to coincide with Sepsis Awareness Month, will honor the 2017 Sepsis Heroes who have made a significant contribution to sepsis awareness and education among both the general public and healthcare professionals.
-Visit the event site to purchase tickets or a program ad, or to support the event by making a donation.
+Sepsis Alliance hosted its 6th annual Sepsis Heroes, the organization’s annual fundraising gala, on September 14, 2017 in New York City.
+The event, timed to coincide with Sepsis Awareness Month, honored the 2017 Sepsis Heroes who have made a significant contribution to sepsis awareness and education among both the general public and healthcare professionals.

 Meet the 2017 Sepsis Heroes honorees: